resilient-tech/india-compliance-docs/pages/docs/configuration/sales_transaction.md

 ![GST Invoice](./assets/gst_invoice.gif)

 ### Printing GST Tax Invoice
-To print Tax Invoice as per GSTN guidelines, please select **GST Tax Invoice** print format.
+To print Tax Invoice as per GSTIN guidelines, please select **GST Tax Invoice** print format.
 This print format includes company address, GSTIN numbers, HSN/SAC Code and item-wise tax breakup.
-And while printing select the correct value of the Invoice Copy field, to mention whether it is for the Customer, Supplier or Transporter.
+And while printing, select the correct value of the `Invoice Copy` field to mention whether it is for the Customer, Supplier or Transporter.